by Jeff Goulden

 Wyoming's Grand Teton National Park has two of the best spots to get the rugged Teton Range reflected in the Snake River.
 Oxbow Bend has stunning views of Mount Moran framed in the fall by golden aspen trees.
 The challenge at Oxbow Bend is finding a spot on the riverbank that is not already occupied by photographers and tripods.
 Schwabacher Landing is another popular spot for an early morning photograph.
 Both places are best visited in the early morning when the sunrise is illuminating the Tetons.

 When shooting reflections in the early morning I like to have both background and foreground in focus.
 This means using a small aperture (f16 or f22) to give me maximum depth of field.
 Use of a small aperture in low light also means using a slow shutter speed and necessitates the use of a tripod.

 More reflection pictures can be seen in my Reflections Gallery.
 Signed fine art prints from many of my photographs are available for purchase on Fine Art America.
-Be sure to enter discount code LFMNSE at checkout.
 For special offers and to follow my photographic journey please Join My Email List.

 Jeff's Photo Blog

 In this Photo Blog I have combined my 50 year passion for photography and my love of the natural world, creating a portfolio that reveals nature in its pure and simple beauty.
 I am pleased to share my passion with you through this blog.